If you are unsure about what cookies are, you will learn useful information from this article.

-We catch those info, so to elaborate stats about our site behavior and to analyze how user interact with items on the site (menu, upper bar, …).
+We catch that info, so to elaborate stats about our site behavior and to analyze how users interact with items on the site (menu, upper bar, …).

 These cookies are used to display relevant advertising to visitors on sites, as well as to track the volume of visitors to the network.
 They track details about visitors such as the number of unique visitors, number of times particular ads have been displayed, the number of clicks the ads have received, and are also used to measure the effectiveness of ad campaigns by building up user profiles.

 Since we do not display ads anymore, you do not have to worry about advertising and tracking cookies.

 Sites make use of different third-party applications and services to enhance the experience of website visitors.
 These include social media platforms such as Facebook and Twitter (through the use of sharing buttons), or embedded content from YouTube and Vimeo.
 As a result, cookies may be set by these third parties and used by them to track your online activity.
 Unfortunately, we have no direct control over the information that is collected by these cookies, but anyway we ensure links in our site are sure and trusted.

 To find out more about how to manage and delete cookies, visit aboutcookies.org.
 For more details on advertising cookies, and how to manage them, visit youronlinechoices.eu (EU-based), or aboutads.info (US-based).

 Please note that the content above has been written by WordPress.
 Nonetheless, this does not mean it is not reliable.

 If so, please, contact us by filling in the form found here.
 We will be available to help you figuring out your doubts and answering your questions.